paihari/go-pg-gqlgen/README.md

 5. Associate Subnet with Route Table: DONE
 6. Create Security Group to allow port 22, 80, 443: DONE
 7. Create Network Interface with the ip in the subnet that was created in step 4 DONE
-8. Assign an elastic IP to he network interface created in step 7
+8. Assign an elastic IP to he network interface created in step 7 DONE
 9. Create Ubuntu server and install/enable apache2